-For skip logic to work effectively, our survey advice would be to create a questionnaire with more than one page, as you can’t filter respondents through questions within the same page.
+For skip logic to work effectively, our survey advice would be to create a questionnaire with more than one page, as you can’t filter respondents through questions on the same page.
 We advise planning out your survey before you start building it, especially if you want to apply skip logic.

 An example of Skip Logic

-A survey has been setup by a clothing company to gather information from their customers, there are four pages in total:
+A survey has been set up by a clothing company to gather information from their customers, there are four pages in total:

 - Male clothing sizes